LordSnoosh/SEIR2222/work/w10/d4/02-mern-infrastructure-part-1.md

 import App from './pages/App/App';
 ```

-> Again, it may be necessary to restart React's Dev Server to get the app to compile.
+> Note:  Again, it may be necessary to restart React's Dev Server to get the app to compile.

 ## 3. Add Folders to Organize the Express Server Code